Jupiter has 12 more moons than we thought, including an 'oddball'

 "It takes several observations to confirm an object actually orbits around Jupiter," Gareth Williams at the International Astronomical Union's Minor Planet Center, said in a statement.
 "So, the whole process took a year."

+The discovery helps give astronomers a more complete picture of how the solar system formed and hints at a tumultuous time filled with massive collisions around the giant plant.
+One of the new moons even suggests we may still be in such a period.

-The announcement of the new moons was published Tuesday in the International Astronomical Union Minor Planet Electronic Circular.
+The announcement of the new moons came out Tuesday in the International Astronomical Union Minor Planet Electronic Circular.

 All of the moons orbit much further out than the Galilean moons you may have heard of: Europa, Ganymede, Io and Callisto.
 Nine of the new satellites orbit in a distant swarm of outer moons that are thought to be leftover from a series of collisions that might have involved what were once three larger bodies.